Game studies: Social science

-One of the earliest social science theories (1971) about the role of video games in society involved violence in video games, later becoming known as the catharsis theory.
-The theory suggests that playing video games in which you perform violent acts might actually channel latent aggression, resulting in less aggression in the players real lives.
+A line of research in media violence studies, including a 1971 experimental field study on television violence, suggested that exposure to fictional violence might reduce aggressive behavior.
+This interpretation later became associated with the catharsis hypothesis, which was subsequently applied in research on violent video games, suggesting that playing such games could channel latent aggression and thereby reduce aggression in players' real lives.
 However, a meta-study performed by Craig A. Anderson and Brad J. Bushman, in 2001, examined data starting from the 1980s up until the article was published.
 The purpose of this study was to examine whether or not playing violent video games led to an increase in aggressive behaviors.
 They concluded that exposure to violence in video games did indeed cause an increase in aggression.
 However, it has been pointed out, and even stressed, by psychologist Jonathan Freedman that this research was very limited and even problematic since overly strong claims were made and the authors themselves seemed extremely biased in their writings.
 More recent studies, such as the one performed by Christopher J. Ferguson at Texas A&M International University have come to drastically different conclusions.
 In this study, individuals were either randomly assigned a game, or allowed to choose a game, in both the randomized and the choice conditions exposure to violent video games caused no difference in aggression.
 A later study (performed by the same people) looked for correlations between trait aggression, violent crimes, and exposure to both real life violence and violence in video games, this study suggests that while family violence and trait aggression are highly correlated with violent crime, exposure to video game violence was not a good predictor of violent crime, having little to no correlation, unless also paired with the above traits that had a much higher correlation.
 Over the past 15 years, a large number of meta-studies have been applied to this issue, each coming to its own conclusion, resulting in little consensus in the ludology community.
-It is also thought that even nonviolent video games may lead to aggressive and violent behaviour.
-Anderson and Dill seem to believe that it may be due to the frustration of playing video games that could in turn result in violent, aggressive behaviour.
+It is also thought that even nonviolent video games may lead to aggressive and violent behavior.
+Anderson and Dill seem to believe that it may be due to the frustration of playing video games that could in turn result in violent, aggressive behavior.